SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/02-String-Functions.md

 [slide hideTitle]

-# Problem with Solution: Find Book Titles
+# Problem with Solution: Find Book Titles - TODO: Add Tests

 **Here is a link to the** [resources](https://videos.softuni.org/resources/java/java-mysql/04.Built-In-Functions-And-Data-Aggregation-Lab.zip) **for this task.**